dragonflyoss/d7y.io/versioned_docs/version-v2.1.0/reference/configuration/manager.md

 # Auth configuration.
 auth:
-  # JWT configuration used for sigining.
+  # JWT configuration used for signing.
   jwt:
     # Realm name to display to the user, default value is Dragonfly.
     realm: 'Dragonfly'